spxak1/weywot/guides/fedora_kernelstub_systemd-boot.md

 In order to do this, kernelstub looks to backup the older kernel, but it looks for it with a specific name, that is the original, with an extension ```.old```.

+In distributions with kernelstub (PopOS) a script runs after a kernel upgrade, which creates links and moves the old links to the ```.old``` place so that kernelstub can do its thing.

+Work in Progress!